Chapter 70 BWV 158 Der Friede sei mit dir

 Opening theme followed by the chromatic bar 7 and the rising violin figure set against the bass entry.

-The eighteen bar ritornello gives us a textbook illustration of Bach’s compositional methods.
+The twelve-bar ritornello gives us a textbook illustration of Bach’s compositional methods.
 He takes from the text images that strike him as being most significant and then invents motives which musically suggest them.
 He may begin to expand them in a limited way before the voice enters (e.g. the radiance of the Crown) or he may simply place them in our consciousness preparatory to later development.
 A simplified version of the opening violin melody here becomes the bass’s introductory statement and the principal motives (particularly those suggesting the ascent to heaven and the glow of the Crown) are extended as counterpoints against the voice, at appropriate moments.

 The result is a highly original movement of boundless imagination, text and music firmly united.
 The poetic message is clearly conveyed both explicitly via the words and emotively through the intangible suggestions of musical symbolism and feeling.